social-media-ethics-automation/book/book_contents/ch06_authenticity/05_parasocial_relationships.md

 - Where do you see parasocial relationships on social media?
 - In what ways are you in parasocial relationships?
 - What are the ways in which a parasocial relationship can be authentic or inauthentic?
-  - both for the celebrity, and for the viewer/follower
+  - both for the celebrity and for the viewer/follower